Monotones in General Resource Theories: Translating Monotones Between Resource Theories

 and therefore the images of $r$ and $s$ are ordered in the resource theory of $2$-distinguishability:

 It then follows that we can construct a monotone for resources in $R$, for any given contraction $f$ and any function $\Phi$ that commutes with free operations, as follows:

-Moreover, this construction clearly applies to resource theories which are not universally combinable, since the argument does not make use the commutativity of the $\boxtimes$ operation (see \cite{Gonda2021} for more details).
+This construction clearly applies to resource theories which are not universally combinable, since the argument does not make use the commutativity of the $\boxtimes$ operation (see \cite{Gonda2021} for more details).
+Moreover, it also applies to any $f$ that is merely a monotone in a resource theory of unconstrained $k$-distinguishability from \Cref{rem:cons_free}.

-Besides twirling operations in the resource theory of asymmetry, there are functions in other resource theories, which commute with the free operations. \begin{example} In the resource theory of athermality, one can take $\Phi$ to be the discarding map followed by a preparation of the thermal state for the system just discarded.
+Besides twirling operations in the resource theory of asymmetry, there are functions in other resource theories, which commute with the free operations. \begin{example} In the resource theory of athermality introduced in \Cref{ex:rt_classical} \ref{ex:rt_athermality}, one can take $\Phi$ to be the discarding map followed by a preparation of the thermal state for the system just discarded.
 Monotones constructed in this way describe the thermo-majorization order \cite{Horodecki2013}, a special case of relative majorization first introduced in \cite{Veinott1971}.
-They arise by pulling back the matrix majorization order (which, in the case of a binary hypothesis, boils down to zonotope inclusion \cite{Dahl1999}) through the mediating map $r \mapsto (r,\Phi(r))$. \end{example} \begin{example} A similar example arises in resource theories wherein the free operations are \emph{local}, i.e., those which are of tensor product form with respect to some prespecified partition.
+They arise by translating the matrix majorization order (which, in the case of a binary hypothesis, boils down to zonotope inclusion \cite{Dahl1999}) through the mediating map $r \mapsto (r,\Phi(r))$.
+For the special case of resource theory of nonuniformity, if we choose the root monotone to be the relative entropy (a.k.a.\ Kullback-Leibler divergence), we obtain the Shannon nonuniformity from \Cref{ex:monotones} \ref{ex:monotones_nonuniformity}. \end{example} \begin{example} A similar example arises in resource theories wherein the free operations are \emph{local}, i.e., those which are of tensor product form with respect to some prespecified partition.
 The map that sends every state to the tensor product of its marginals commutes with the free operations and thus can be used in the above monotone construction.
 If $\rho$ denotes a bipartite state on the joint system $\alpha \otimes \beta$ and $\rho_{\alpha} \otimes \rho_{\beta}$ is the tensor product of its projections (or ``marginals''), the resulting monotone is

-Choosing $f$ to be the relative entropy, for instance, gives rise to the mutual information $I(\alpha \mathbin{;} \beta)$. \end{example}
+Choosing $f$ to be the relative Von Neumann entropy, for instance, gives rise to the mutual information $I(\alpha \mathbin{;} \beta)$ as a measure of correlation strength. \end{example}